derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-01/02/2023 16:17:41 : 3 Database Admins walked into a NoSQL bar.
+02/02/2023 16:18:27 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-If loving you is ROM I don't wanna read write.
+A programmer crashes a car at the bottom of a hill, a bystander asks what happened, he says "No idea.
+Let's push it back up and try again".
 <!-- replace-with-joke ends -->